aroojz1/aroojz1.github.io/academics.md

 title: "Academics"
 ---

-## University of Maryland, Baltimore County (UMBC)
+## The Islamia University of Bahawalpur
-**Bachelor of Science in Information Systems**
+**Bachelor of Science in Information Technology**
-**Graduated: January 2025**
+**Graduated: May 2026**

-I have obtained a Bachelor of Science in Information Systems at UMBC, where I developed expertise in data management, software development, and healthcare informatics.
-My coursework focused on the intersection of technology and public health, equipping me with the skills to analyze and improve healthcare systems through data-driven solutions.
+I am pursuing a Bachelor of Science in Information Technology at The Islamia University of Bahawalpur, where I’ve built a strong foundation in data analysis, software development, and database management.
+My coursework has deepened my interest in the intersection of technology and healthcare, equipping me with the skills to collect, interpret, and visualize data that can improve decision-making and enhance healthcare outcomes.

 ### Core Courses
-- Management Information Systems
-- Database Design
+- Statistics
-- Data Communications and Networks
-- Decision Support Systems
+- Database Systems
+- Machine Learning
-- Structured Systems Analysis & Design
+- Data Structures & Algorithms

-## Community College of Baltimore County (CCBC)
-**Associate of Arts in General Studies**
-**Graduated: August 2022**

-I completed my Associate of Arts in General Studies at CCBC, where I built a strong foundation in communication, business management, and analytical problem-solving.
+- Information Security